squashql/squashql/QUERY.md

         .build();
 ```

-In the example above, subtotals for 'continent' won't be calculated i.e. the grand total won't be calculated.
+In the example above, subtotals for 'continent' won't be calculated i.e. the grand total in that case.

 ```sql
 SELECT continent,